Atmosphere/atmosphere/README.md

 ## Welcome to Atmosphere: The Asynchronous WebSocket/Comet Framework
-The Atmosphere Framework contains client and server side components.
+The Atmosphere Framework contains client and server side components for building Asynchronous Web Application.
 The majority of [popular frameworks](https://github.com/Atmosphere/atmosphere/wiki/Atmosphere-PlugIns-and-Extensions) are either supporting Atmosphere or supported natively by the framework.
 The Atmosphere Framework supports all majors [Browsers and Servers](https://github.com/Atmosphere/atmosphere/wiki/Supported-WebServers-and-Browsers)

    Follow us on [Twitter](http://www.twitter.com/atmo_framework) or get the latest news [here](http://jfarcand.wordpress.com)